JianxinLin28/Attendify/README.md

 * Step 2: Bluetooth scan page

    After you log into the app, you will be navigated to the main view.
 The first page shown to you is the bluetooth scan page.
+You can also access the bluetooth scan page from the bottom tab navigator.
+The first button leads to the bluetooth scan page.
 The main idea for this feature is that the student can check in via searching the bluetooth beacon hosted by the instructor.
 To check in, press the bluetooth scan button.
-If a valid beacon is scanned, the student will be checked-in.
+If a valid beacon is scanned, the student will be checked in.
 Otherwise, the system will show the scan has failed after a set of time.
 However, it is important to note that this is only a demo so we have not fully implemented this feature yet.
-If you press the button now, the system will mark you as checked-in regardless if there is a valid beacon nearby.
+If you press the button now, the system will mark you as checked in regardless if there is a valid beacon nearby.
    > Note: a valid beacon is a beacon hosted by the current course's instructor, you can also learn which class you are in from the bluetooth scan page.